 Bayt Al-Suhaymi History

-Within the Majestic El Muizz Street in Islamic Cairo on the corner of the yellow lane (Darb Al-Asfar) lies Bayt Al-Suhaymi.
+Within the majestic El Muizz Street in Islamic Cairo on the corner of the yellow lane, “Darb Al-Asfar” lies Bayt Al-Suhaymi.
 The house was built in 1648 AD by a man called Adel Wahab El Tablawy, then after various centuries it was bought and occupied by sheik Mohamed Amin El Seheimy a Turkish sheik from Al-Azhar who lived in it until his death in 1929 and whose family held it for several subsequent generations.
-The Sheikh massively extended the house through incorporating neighboring houses into its original structure which gave it a unique design.
+The Sheikh massively extended the house by incorporating neighboring houses into its original structure which gave it a unique design.
 Afterward, the house was purchased by the Egyptian government for the cost of 6,000 and a restoration fee of 1,000 in 1930.
-The house today is being used as a museum which foreigner’s visitors can tour as all the enchanting decorations and original structures are still intact.
+The house today is being used as a museum in which foreign visitors can tour as all the enchanting decorations and original structures are still intact.

 Bayt Al-Suhaymi Architecture

 Bayt Al-Suhaymi is regarded as a perfect model of ottoman era architecture, it holds a very prestigious and expensive part of Islamic Cairo as The house plan is highly influenced by Ottoman architecture allocated on the ground floor “The Salamlek” is a place reserved for men.
 The house consists of three sections: in the middle, there is the Dorqa’a which is the entrance of a covered courtyard, whose floor is designed with colorful marble.
 The ceiling contains a ventilated dome allowing fresh air to circulate around the house.
 On the right and left there are two iwans, a rectangular space, usually vaulted, walled on three sides, with one end entirely open.